exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

 Though breaking the problem up into helper functions may facilitate code reuse, it also adds unnecessary overhead to the solution.
 It can also overcomplicate things, as you may need to consider additional edge cases, such as making `convert_to_binary()` return "0" instead of an empty string when given the number `0`.
-If you do not handle all of these cases, when you (or someone else) tries to reuse the function later, they may get unexpected results, such as getting "0" when inputting a negative number.
+If you do not handle all of these cases, when you (_or someone else_) tries to reuse the function later, they may get unexpected results, such as "0" being returned when a negative number in input.

 For more details, check out the [helper functions][approach-helper-functions] approach.